ricafort/OpenNetWorth/README.md

 *   **Payoff Visuals**: Interactive charts showing interest savings and payoff dates.

 ### 🛡️ **Privacy & Security**
+*   **Stealth Mode**: A dedicated "Stealth" theme that forces dark mode and completely hides sensitive financial values (matching them to the background color) for safe usage in public spaces.
-*   **Privacy Mode**: One-click "Blur Values" feature for using the app in public spaces or sharing screenshots.
+*   **Privacy Blur**: One-click "Blur Values" feature for temporarily obscuring figures when sharing screens.
 *   **Data Ownership**: Full control over your data with export and delete capabilities.
 *   **Row-Level Security**: Built on Supabase RLS to ensure data isolation.